Imisioluwa/notetaking_app/README.md

 ### notetaking_app(WRITESMART)

- - At the end of this task The Notes taking console application is expected to have the following functionalities:
+  At the end of this task The Notes taking console application is expected to have the following functionalities:
   However, deliverables below have been implemented and can be utilized by the user now.
+A user can choose either to create account on the Note taking application in order to create note or not.

+  At the initial phase if the user choose to create account on the note taking application.
+The user is required to type signup.
+After signup successful, the user will type login after which he/she can take notes by typing createnote.

  ### help
 - User can use the help keyword to search for instructions guiding the application using the HELP keyword.